embeddable-hq/remarkable-ui/ARCHITECTURE.md

 │   │   ├── bars
 │   │   │   └── ...
 │   │   └── shared                            > components reused inside the charts
-│   │       └── ChardCard.ts                  > react component
+│   │       └── ChartCard.ts                  > react component
-│   │           ├── ChardCard.story.ts        > storybook of the component > check need
+│   │           ├── ChartCard.story.ts        > storybook of the component > check need
-│   │           ├── ChardCard.test.ts.        > tests of the component
+│   │           ├── ChartCard.test.ts.        > tests of the component
-│   │           ├── ChardCard.types.ts        > types of the component (only if more than one, including the DatePickerProps) │   │           ├── ChardCard.utils.ts        > utils of the component
+│   │           ├── ChartCard.types.ts        > types of the component (only if more than one, including the DatePickerProps) │   │           ├── ChartCard.utils.ts        > utils of the component
-│   │           └── ChardCard.styles.ts       > styles of the component
+│   │           └── ChartCard.styles.ts       > styles of the component
 │   └── controls                              > control components
 │       ├──  DatePicker                       > name of the component
 │       │   ├── DatePicker.story.ts